- Reasons Why Your Dog Lays On Its Back/Side When You Approach Him

 - 6. Your Dog Lays Down When You Approach To Lure You In

 - 8. Your Dog Lays Down When You Approach Because It Is Sick

 - 9. It Was Trained To Do So

 - What To Do If Your Dog Is Rolling Its Back When You Approach Him

-However, the most common way for dogs to communicate has always been their body language.
+However, the most common way dogs communicate has always been their body language.

 Facial expressions, pity eye contact, tail wagging, and laying on their side/back are examples of body language used in communicating their feelings.

-However, you have to try and understand the reason for that posture.
+However, you have to try and understand the reason why they do.

 Reasons Why Your Dog Lays On Its Back/Side When You Approach Him